May 2019 Program Highlights

-Join hosts Joe Mantegna and Gary Sinise for the 30th anniversary live broadcast of America’s national night of remembrance from the West Lawn of the U.S. Capitol, featuring the National Symphony Orchestra under the direction of Jack Everly.
+Join hosts Joe Mantegna and Mary McCormack for the 30th anniversary live broadcast of America’s national night of remembrance from the West Lawn of the U.S. Capitol, featuring the National Symphony Orchestra under the direction of Jack Everly.

 Sunday, May 26 at 8 pm ET

 With more time and financial resources, experts say Baby Boomers are more at risk to become caught in the grip of out-of-control gambling.
 Hear personal stories from those who have suffered the consequences, as well as guidance from experts in crisis intervention and the treatment of gambling addictions in older adults.

 The People’s Protectors

 Four Native American veterans reflect on their experiences in the military during the divisive Vietnam War and how their communities helped them carry their warrior legacy proudly.